-Psychology entails the scientific study of behavior, broadly defined.
-As we shall quickly see, how we understand and study behavior often depends on the theoretical framework used.
-Hence, a key goal of this course is to guide students toward a broad and critical understanding of psychology from a number of different perspectives.
+Positive psychology entails the scientific study of behavior, broadly defined, that is ultimately focused on cultivating good living and mitigating bad living.
+As we shall quickly see, how we understand and study human behavior from a positive psychology perspective will often depend on the theoretical framework used.
+Hence, a key goal of this course is to guide students toward a broad and critical understanding of positive psychology from a number of different perspectives, involving a focus on both and negative health.
 We will accomplish this by exploring, evaluating, and discussing various strengths and weaknesses of different perspectives for understanding behavior based on the theoretical and empirical literature.
 Films may be used to help reinforce ideas and issues presented in the lectures and in the readings.
 This is a lecture class only.
 Students are expected to attend all lectures and participate in class discussions and activities.

-Course Goals
+Course Goals: